Turbomeca Marboré

 The Turbomeca Marboré is a small turbojet engine that was produced by Turbomeca from the 1950s into the 1970s.
 The most popular uses of this engine were in the Fouga CM.170 Magister and the Morane-Saulnier MS.760 Paris.
 It was also licensed for production in the United States as the Teledyne CAE J69.
+In Spain the Turbomeca model Marboré II was manufactured by ENMASA under license with the name Marboré M21.

 The original Marboré, as well as Marboré III, IV, and V were not produced in significant numbers.
 A typical weight for this series of engines is 140 kg.
 Fuel consumption is 720 L/h on the Marboré VI at 4500 m, as compared to 520 L/h on Marboré II engines (same altitude), as well as an increase of fuel consumption of 27% and a decrease in cruise range capabilities.